FergusonM28/SOC-SIEM-Homelab/README.md

 - Post-exploitation activity focused on discovery (accounts, groups, network config) — consistent with an attacker performing initial reconnaissance after gaining a foothold.
 - Sysmon's process, parent-process, and command-line logging was essential to reconstructing the full attack chain; default Windows event logging alone would not have provided this level of detail.

-## Skills Demonstrated

-- Building and configuring a Windows/Linux lab environment in VirtualBox
-- Installing and tuning Sysmon for endpoint telemetry
-- Ingesting and searching logs in Splunk
-- Simulating an attack chain (recon → payload delivery → execution → post-exploitation)
-- Investigating an alert from initial indicator through to root cause using process ancestry and command-line analysis
-- Mapping observed attacker behavior to the MITRE ATT&CK framework

 ## Tools Used